accoffin12/-streaming-05-smart-smoker/README.md

 ```

 ## 8a.
 Callback
 This function was developed to process the message once pulled from the queue by the Consumer.
-This processing hase 3 major components.
-The first is a basic log entry that indicates the message has been recieved and is designed to decode it in the entry.
+This processing has 3 major components.
+The first is a basic log entry that indicates the message has been received and is designed to decode it in the entry.
 This was kept as a method to ensure the data entering the queue and leaving the queue were the same.
-Once this occured the original basic_ack was left from the Base Code.
+Once this occurred the original basic_ack was left from the Base Code.

 ### 8a1.
 Using re Module

 The message was cleaned through the use of the Library re.
-The re module allows us to match expression operations within a string given a regular expression.
-This is process is heavily relient on both patterns and strings being processed as 8 bit strings (utf-8).
-In this case we use 'Smoker is temp:' as the expression.
-The `(\d+\.\d+)`, which represents any nine digits one or more times, the `\.` escapes the dot character which matches the float point in the temperature.
-Finally the entire line captures a decimal number with at least one digit before and after the decimal point.
+The re-(Regular Expressions Operations) module allows us to match expression operations within a string given a regular expression.
+This process relies on patterns and strings being processed as 8-bit strings ('utf-8').
+In this case, we use 'Smoker is temp:' as the expression.
+The `(\d+\.\d+)` represents any nine digits one or more times, `\.` escapes the dot character which matches the float point in the temperature.
+Finally, the entire line captures a decimal number with at least one digit before and after the decimal point.

 The resulting code looks as follows:
 ```
 body_decode = body.decode('utf-8')
 temps = re.findall(r'Smoker is temp: (\d+\.\d+)', body_decode)
 ```
-After being decoded, the float is addressed in temps_fload and finally the new temps_float is added to the smoker_deque.
+After being decoded, the float is addressed in temps_fload and finally, the new temps_float is added to the smoker_deque.
 ```
 temps_float = float(temps[0])
 smoker_deque.append(temps_float)
 ```
 ### 8a2.
 Creating the Alert
-The alert indicating when the smoker had dropped in temperature was created by analyszing the number of elements within the smoker_deque and applying a basic equation.
+The alert indicating when the smoker had dropped in temperature was created by analyzing the number of elements within the smoker_deque and applying a basic equation.

 ```
 if len(smoker_deque) == smoker_deque.maxlen: # Counts each element in the deque